 There is no course prerequisite for summer or faculty-led programs.

+GLS courses that are US Government courses are not listed above because they do NOT satisfy the prerequisite.
 Students who have already taken an International Studies (INT) 100 level course are not required to take any additional GLS course to fulfill the prerequisite.
-INT 100 level courses remain eligible to fulfill the prerequisite although they are no longer on offer at Bentley
+INT 100 level courses remain eligible to fulfill the prerequisite although they are no longer on offer at Bentley.

 Major Declaration Requirement